AdamGetBackToWork/AI-ML---Python-models---/README.md

 Obviously the data is from the web so dont blame me if there already is a use of it somewhere out there on github

 Every model is under development

+I will also use this repo as a sort-of TO-DO list.
+So I'll drop here my code to then-later take care of it.
+Files labeled: WSI (Uni Class - "Intro to Artificial Inteligence") are those sorts of files :)